rigaux/neuma/docsrc/datamgt.rst

 Data management
 ###############

+Data management tasks are reserved to the administrators or to users with an ``editor`` role.

 *****************
 Managing corpuses
 *****************

-By clicking to the "Management", one obtain the forms shown on Figure :ref:`manageCorpus`.
+By clicking to the "Management" tab, one obtain the forms shown on
+:numref:`manageCorpus`.

 .. _manageCorpus:
 .. figure:: ./figures/manageCorpus.png